SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Conclusion

 \section{Conclusion}

-We believe \modelname represents a major step forward in the reliability and feasability of deep learning as a promising tool for accelerating drug discovery.
-Moving away from the torsional parametrisation, we show our proposed $\SE(3)$ diffusion framework is highly competitive with physics-based methods in modelling protein-ligand docking.
-We extensively lay out the key components of \modelname in the Appendices and open-source our codebase\footnote{We will release our codebase and model weights after the reviewing process.} to proliferate the development of generative models for science.
-Furthermore, we demonstrate the critical role of principled inductive biases in enabling superior generalisation and data efficiency.
-From our presented results and analysis, we hope our work encourages rethinking the current trends of simplifying and scaling increasingly larger models \citep{abramson2024accurate}.
+We believe \modelname represents a major step forward in the reliability and feasibility of deep learning as a promising tool for accelerating drug discovery.
+Moving away from torsional parametrisation, our proposed $\SE(3)^m$ \reb{fragment-space Riemannian diffusion model is, to our knowledge, the first generative method trained on the intended PB split to surpass classical dockers on the re-docking task}.
+We extensively lay out the key components of our framework in the Appendices and open-source our codebase to proliferate \reb{reproducibility and further development, and we view extensions to flexible-receptor docking and co-folding as natural next steps to make \modelname a more general and practical tool}.
+We demonstrate the critical role of principled inductive biases in enabling superior generalisation and data efficiency, and hope our work encourages rethinking progress \reb{on geometry and conditioning, as opposed to relying on scale alone} \citep{abramson2024accurate}.